EvanQuan/hover-wars/README.md

 Whenever a player hits the player with the most points, they are given a speed most powerup, which lasts for 20 seconds.

+A speed boost is also given to first blood.

 #### Stacking

 Ability cool downs have been rebalanced to have a much longer time than before.

+Rocket - 5s

+Spikes - 3s

+Dash - 3s

-Whenever players increase their killstreak, their cool downs shorten by 10% up to a minimum cool down value.
+Whenever players increase their killstreak, their cool downs shorten by 10% up to a minimum cool down value:

+Rocket - 1s

+Spikes - 1s

+Dash - 0.5s

 If their killstreak is lost, their cool downs reset to their base values.

 This awards more defensive play and incentives players to put more effort into dodging enemy attacks.
 Getting hit now gives a much stronger "feels bad"